 One thing which is clear is your mindset is generally derived from another person's expectations or bias.
 Growing up in my generation, it was taught to take others mindsets, such as parents, teachers, coaches, policemen, etc., with blind faith.
 Never to ask questions.
 Functioning in life under another person's mindset does not work and causes deep feelings of unhappiness, disappointment and a feeling of being trapped.

-4 Tips on Shifting to Positive Mindset
+4 Tips for Shifting from a Negative to Positive Mindset

-1. Stop, slowdown and connect with the moment
+1. Stop, slow down and connect with the moment

-3. Reclaim your personal authority by forming a new positive mindset to replace the negative one on the same subject.
+3. Reclaim your personal authority by forming a new positive mindset to replace the negative one on the same subject